microsoft/vscode-dev-containers/README.md

 <i>Open your code in the cloud, in a local container, on a remote machine, or in WSL and take advantage of VS Code's full feature set.
 </td>
 </tr></table>

+**IMPORTANT NOTE: As noted in the section above, this repository is no longer active and will be archived in November 2023.**

 A **development container** is a running [Docker](https://www.docker.com) container with a well-defined tool/runtime stack and its prerequisites.
 The [VS Code Dev Containers](https://aka.ms/vscode-remote/download/containers) extension and [GitHub Codespaces](https://github.com/features/codespaces) allow you to open or clone code in a local or cloud-hosted Dev Container and take advantage of VS Code's full development feature set.